Jani Beg: Reign

-In 1342, Janibeg temporarily imposed a tax on the Russian Church at the instigation of a Russian prince who harbored resentment toward the church due to its significant wealth and reputation.
-By that time, the Golden Horde's treasury had drained because of natural disasters and warfare; however, Janibeg restored the tax exempt status of the church in September 1347 and reconfirmed it in 1351, returning to the religious policy of Genghis Khan.
+In 1342, Jani Beg temporarily imposed a tax on the Russian Church at the instigation of a Russian prince who harbored resentment toward the church due to its significant wealth and reputation.
+By that time, the Golden Horde's treasury had drained because of natural disasters and warfare; however, Jani Beg restored the tax exempt status of the church in September 1347 and reconfirmed it in 1351, returning to the religious policy of Genghis Khan.
 Despite the incident, Jani Beg continued to protect the Russian Church.
 Following the death of Simeon of Moscow in 1353, Jani Beg sided with Simeon's younger brother, Ivan II, when the throne of Vladimir was contested by the prince of Nizhny Novgorod-Suzdal.
 As a result, Jani Beg managed to maintain the balance of power among the principalities and prevent war from breaking out over the succession.
 The princes of Moscow were considered loyal and Jani Beg viewed Moscow as the best counterbalance to the growing power of Lithuania.

 In the winter of 1356–1357, Jani Beg attacked the region of Azerbaijan in Iran and conquered the city of Tabriz, installing his own governor.
 The Ilkhanate was politically fragmented and the region was under the control of Malek Ashraf, but Jani Beg was able to secure the support of the Shirvanshah, and his army of 300,000 was able to easily take the region.
 To celebrate his victory, Jani Beg had coins minted in the city.
 He also asserted Jochid dominance over the Chagatai Khanate, but as soon as the Jochid armies left, the governor of Tabriz declared independence and was soon killed by the Muzaffarid ruler Mubariz al-Din Muhammad, who then withdrew from the region as he could not hold it.
 This resulted in the Jalayirids annexing the region.

 Following his conquests, Berdi Beg returned to Sarai in 1357, but on the way, he fell ill and died.
 Persian sources say either Berdi Beg or the beys were responsible for his death due to Jani Beg being too old, while the Nikon Chronicle, a later Russian source, says that the beys strangled him to death.
 Jani Beg's contemporaries suspected that he was killed on the order of Berdi Beg, but the exact cause of death is unknown due to the lack of direct sources.